webala/wubalubadubdub/Readme.md

-# Project Title
-WUBALUBADUBDUB
+# WUBALUBADUBDUB

 ## About The App
-[Wubalubadubdub] is an app that you can use to browse characters, epispdes and different planets that exist in the famous adult TV show Rick And Morty.
+Wubalubadubdub is an app that you can use to browse characters, epispdes and different locations that exist in the famous adult TV show Rick And Morty.
+The weird project name is a peculiar catch phrase that Rick Sanchez, the main character occasionally utters in the show.

 ## Screenshots